 - Memory Foam vs Spring, Latex, and Hybrid

-- How to Choose the Right Memory Foam Mattress
+- How to Choose the Best Memory Foam Mattress for You

 The Basics of Memory Foam

 First things first: What is memory foam?
 It dates back to the 1960s when NASA scientists developed a shock-absorbing material for aircraft cushions to alleviate the intense pressure of high-speed acceleration and deceleration.
-The name “memory foam” refers to the properties that help the material contour to the outlines of your body and gradually revert to its original shape.
+The name memory foam refers to the properties that help the material contour to the outlines of your body and gradually revert to its original shape after you get up.

 What Does It Feel Like?